timofeymukha/eddylicious/docs/user_guide/input.rst

 list of points, and the coordinates of the face centres.
 Since the data resides in the face centres, they are used in eddylicious to represent the geometry of the surface.
-A folder ``vectorField`` is created to store field with vector-valued data.
+A folder ``vectorField`` is created to store fields with vector-valued data.
 In particular, the field ``U`` which represents the velocity field, will be located there.